It’s time to heal from the past

 I help women just like you to address the root causes of your symptoms, help your body make new connections, and find a sense of calm in your body.
 I primarily use EMDR Intensives, an evidence-based and body connection trauma approach to help folks find deep healing.

-What is an intensive?
+What is a therapy intensive?

 A Therapy Intensive is an accelerated form of therapy designed to help clients go deeper and get results faster.
 Instead of attending therapy one hour per week for a year, why not carve out a weekend or a week for Therapy Intensives?
 It’s a cutting-edge approach to help people feel better faster.
 No need for a weekly therapy appointment.